Reed-Compbio-Classes/bio131-S24-syllabus/doc/support.md

 ## Academic Accommodations

-Please discuss any documented accommodations with me, especially those that include extensions on assignments.
+Please discuss any documented accommodations with me.
 Disability Accommodation Notification Letters can be obtained from [Disability & Accessibility Resources](https://www.reed.edu/disability-resources/).
 All discussions will remain confidential.

 ## Illness and Exceptional Circumstances